-Current and former employees and customers who received a notice that their private information may have been compromised in the Nice-Pak Products cybersecurity incident that occurred in May and June 2023, may be eligible to submit a claim for up to $4,500 from a class action settlement.
+Current and former employees and customers who received a notice that the Nice-Pak Products cybersecurity incident that occurred in May and June 2023 may have compromised their private information could be eligible to submit a claim for up to $5,040 from a class action settlement.
 The settlement class includes approximately 8,500 individuals.

-Nice-Pak Products Inc. and Professional Disposables International Inc. have agreed to pay to settle a class action lawsuit.
-The plaintiffs claimed that the companies failed to adequately protect sensitive personal information, including names, Social Security numbers, financial account data and medical information, when cybercriminals accessed their systems between May 28, 2023, and June 15, 2023.
+Nice-Pak Products Inc. and Professional Disposables International Inc. agreed to settle a class action lawsuit alleging cybercriminals accessed their systems between May 28, 2023, and June 15, 2023.
+The plaintiffs claimed the companies failed to adequately protect sensitive personal information, including names, Social Security numbers, financial account data and medical information.

 Who can file a claim for a data breach payout?

-Class members are individuals who received notification that their private information was potentially compromised in the May and June 2023 Nice-Pak data breach.
+Class members are individuals who received notification that the May and June 2023 Nice-Pak data breach potentially compromised their private information.

 How much will settlement payments be?